dmitrii602/wmc-docs/docs/tokens/token-list.md

 ### Step 1: Deploy your token on WMTx

 Select your preferred bridging framework and use it to deploy an ERC-20 for your token on WMTx.
-We recommend you use the framework provided by WMTx's [standard bridge](#) contracts, and furthermore deploy your token using the [OptimismMintableERC20Factory](/building-with-wmtx/wmtx-contracts).
+We recommend you use the framework provided by WMTx's standard bridge contracts, and furthermore deploy your token using the [OptimismMintableERC20Factory](/building-with-wmtx/wmtx-contracts).
 Deploying your token on WMTx in this manner provides us with guarantees that will smooth the approval process.
 If you choose a different bridging framework, its interface must be compatible with that of the standard bridge, otherwise it may be difficult for us to support.

 ### Step 2: Submit details for your token

 Follow the instructions in the [GitHub repository](https://github.com/ethereum-optimism/ethereum-optimism.github.io) and submit a PR containing the required details for your token.
 You must specify in your token's data.json file a section for ‘wmtx-sepolia' and/or ‘wmtx’.
 The change you need to submit is particularly simple if your token has already been added to the Optimism token list.
-For example, [this PR](#) shows the change required for cbETH, which was already on Optimism's token list and relies on the WMTx standard bridge.

 ### Step 3: Await final approval